Gary Wilcox: Military career

 In 1986, Wilcox was promoted to Chief Technician (Chf Tech), and posted to 1 Air Maintenance Squadron at RAF Abingdon where he worked on Jaguars carrying out major overhauls, together with airframe research in partnership with aerospace industries.
 A further detachment included a renewed acquaintance with Pumas, this time with 1563 Flight at Belize.
 1990 introduced Wilcox to a new type of airframe; he was posted to 19 Squadron at RAF Wildenrath in West Germany to work on the Phantoms as Rectification Controller.
 Whilst at Wildenrath, he was sent on detachments to Florennes in Belgium and RAF Decimomannu in Sardinia.
 During the drawdown of British military in Germany following the cessation of the Cold War, and the subsequent closure of RAF bases in Germany, Wilcox moved from Wildenrath to first RAF Gutersloh and then RAF Laarbruch, working as the as Eng Ops Controller.

 Wilcox returned to the United Kingdom in 1993, specifically to Aircraft Servicing Flight (ASF) as Team Chief at RAF Odiham, where he was reunited with the Puma.
 His extensive experience and knowledge on the Puma saw Wilcox selected to work with the United Nations in Bosnia during the conflict.
-In 1996, Wilcox was promoted to Flight Sergeant (Flt Sgt), and shortly thereafter sent to the Helicopter Maintenance Flight (HMF) at RAF St Mawgan in Cornwall to work on Sea Kings, though this was to be a brief interlude, as Wilcox returned back to Laarbruch to become the Quality Audit Co-ordinator (QAC); this role was a multi-platform task, encompassing a joint environment consisting of Harrier, Chinook, and Puma; specifically within logistics.
+In 1996, Wilcox was promoted to Flight Sergeant (Flt Sgt), and shortly thereafter sent to the Helicopter Maintenance Flight (HMF) at RAF St Mawgan in Cornwall to work on Sea Kings, though this was to be a brief interlude, as Wilcox returned to Laarbruch to become the Quality Audit Co-ordinator (QAC); this role was a multi-platform task, encompassing a joint environment consisting of Harrier, Chinook, and Puma; specifically within logistics.
 When Laarbruch finally closed in 1999, Wilcox was posted to RAF Cottesmore in Rutland, continuing his role as QAC, at the time when Cottesmore was transitioning from the long-established Tri-National Tornado Training Establishment (TTTE) to becoming the main operating base (MOB) for all RAF Harriers.
 Wilcox was also invited to assist with the Command External Quality Audits.